Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/renderer-features/how-to-custom-effect-render-objects.md

 The settings in the previous section result in the self see-through effect for the following reason:

 * When performing the Opaque rendering pass of the URP Renderer, Unity renders all GameObjects belonging to the character with the `Character` Material and writes depth values to the Depth buffer.
+This happens before Unity starts executing the `DrawCharacterBehind` Renderer Feature, because, by default, new Render Objects Renderer Features have the value **AfterRenderingOpaques** in the **Event** property.

+    The **Event** property defines the order in which Unity executes Renderer Features.
+The event when URP Renderer draws GameObjects in the **Opaque Layer Mask** is the **BeforeRenderingOpaques** event.

 * When executing the `DrawCharacterBehind` Renderer Feature, Unity performs the depth test using the condition specified in the **Depth Test** property.
 In the following screenshot, a bigger capsule occludes part of the smaller capsule, and the depth test passes for that part of the smaller capsule.
 The Renderer Feature overrides the Material for that part.